1. Teaching Employees the Power of Streamlined, Automated Solutions

-By successfully implement BPM into a small business, you can remove,
+By successfully implementing BPM into a small business, you can remove,

-- Too many emails being sent back and forth
+- Too many emails are being sent back and forth

-- Lots of excel files being left open without any coordination between them
+- Lots of Excel files are being left open without any coordination between them

 - Lack of access to files as they are stored in individual computers

-When business process management is introduced into any business, things fall in place and there is a much better understanding of what has to be done for the entire team.
-It helps in auditing, compliance and unifies the work.
+When business process management is introduced into any business, things fall into place and there is a much better understanding of what has to be done for the entire team.
+It helps in auditing, and compliance and unifies the work.

-Cflow is a BPM for small business designed to help streamline tasks and let everyone know what is happening in terms of processes, customer service and an overall understanding of the organization’s future goals.
+Cflow is a BPM for small businesses designed to help streamline tasks and let everyone know what is happening in terms of processes, customer service, and an overall understanding of the organization’s future goals.